-Food poisoning can happen within hours to a few days after eating bad food.
+Food poisoning can happen anytime from a few hours to a few days after eating bad food.
 It often takes 24-48 hours for the symptoms of food poisoning to settle down.

-Symptoms of foods poisoning can be more severe in babies than in older children and teenagers.
+Symptoms of food poisoning can be more severe in babies than in older children and teenagers.